 “You might be on to something.
 I’m going to ask Narcotics about it when I see them.
 You know, with all of that information, you ought to put in for the Asian Gang Unit.”

 “Forget it.
 I’m allergic to suits.
 Besides, trying to put away a bunch of assholes when I know nobody will testify against them isn’t my idea of fun.
 And that ‘Uncle, we’re here for the envelope’ shit?
-I’d probably start blasting them in the street.
+I’d probably start blasting them in the street!
 No, thanks.
 I’ll stick with patrol.”

 Yeah, I know exactly what he means.
 The “We’ve come for the envelope” shit is what the gangbangers say to the business owners when they come around every week for the extortion payoffs.
-If you work Chinatown during Daywatch, you’ll actually see it.
+If you work Chinatown during Daywatch, you’ll actually see it about twenty times a month.
 The assholes are pretty brazen about it.
 And no matter what we do, none of those owners will testify against the gangs.
 It’s not just fear, either.
 It’s cultural.
 If you can get them to talk, they’ll tell you that this is simply the way they do business.
 It’s been this way for centuries and they don’t see any reason to change it.
 Really?
 Uh, how about the small fortune you’re paying these assholes every year for nothing?
 I think that’s a pretty good reason to testify against them!